zhaisf/NaviT2I/README.md

 [**Efficient Input-level Backdoor Defense on Text-to-Image Synthesis via Neuron Activation Variation**](https://arxiv.org/abs/2503.06453) **(ICCV'2025 Highlight)**

+## Acknowledgment

+Our code is built upon the GitHub repository: https://github.com/Yuanyuan-Yuan/NeuraL-Coverage

 ## Citation
 If you find this project useful in your research, please consider citing our paper: